 The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.

-[Section 31 amended by No. 6 of 1998 s.
+[Section 31 amended: No. 6 of 1998 s.
 13.]

 32. Review of Act